≡ Menu

 Uncomplicated Dental Fractures in Dogs… Symptoms, expectations and costs!

 Even if you don’t take your dog to the dentist, your dog still has teeth, right?
-That means he or she can get tooth problems just like we do.
+That means they can get tooth problems just like we do.
 One of the most common is uncomplicated dental fractures in dogs.
-As the name suggests, it’s not a big deal – but it does need treatment.
+As the name suggests, it’s not a big deal but needs treatment.

 What are uncomplicated dental fractures?